Race programme – Sunday to Saturday

 MAINBRACE RUM RACE - WEDNESDAY

-2021 saw the introduction of a new event for the Carrick fleet – The Mainbrace Rum Race.
+2021 saw the introduction of a new event for the Carrick fleet – a standalone long-distance race on Wednesday not counting towards any series.